-When the information college deans from Drexel, Syracuse University, Rutgers, and the University of Pittsburgh first met in 1988 about forming what would become the iSchools Caucus, the sudden increase in data that accompanied the computer age was still on the horizon.
+When the information college deans from Drexel University, Syracuse University, Rutgers University and the University of Pittsburgh first met in 1988 about forming what would become the iSchools Caucus, the sudden increase in data that accompanied the computer age was still on the horizon.
 The PC revolution and a user-friendly Internet were not yet a reality, but information systems and computers were becoming an increasingly independent and important part of information science.

 Businesses, individuals and even the government depend on technology to function on a day-to-day basis.
-Internet use has grown from 16 million people in 1995 to around 2.4 billion in 2012.
+Internet use has grown from 16 million users in 1995 to more than 3.1 billion users in 2015.

-The iSchools—made up of 52 institutions worldwide—have joined together to build awareness of, support for and involvement with the field among key constituencies, principally the media, business community, those who fund research, student prospects, and users of information.
+The iSchools—made up of 65 institutions worldwide—have joined together to build awareness of, support for and involvement with the field among key constituencies, principally the media, business community, those who fund research, student prospects and users of information.
 The goal of the iSchools Caucus is to help people understand what the information field is and its importance to societal advancement, as well as develop the annual iConference.
 Visit www.ischools.org for more information.

 Join us for the 2016 iConference,“Partnership with Society,” in historic Philadelphia, Pennsylvania, USA